 At about 11 pm, Megan recalls a knock on the hospital room door.
 “A nurse handed me a sandwich and crackers and said I needed to eat.
 I had been so consumed with taking care of Reid, I had forgotten to eat dinner.
 She told me the meal was from Ronald McDonald House Charities of Richmond.
 At that point the hospital cafeteria was closed, if it weren’t for that meal, I wouldn’t have eaten that night.
 Throughout our stay, I found free snacks and meals in the Ronald McDonald Family kitchen located near Reid’s hospital room which was so convenient and helpful.”

 Megan remained by her baby boy’s side in the hospital for the next 48 hours waiting for a diagnosis.
 “I hadn’t packed a thing for myself and was one-week postpartum.
+Contact your medical specialist primarily to the therapy, as Cialis can trigger a range of harmful reactions if misused or overused.
+Proper ED drug intake is a secret of success.
 The RMHC Happy Wheels cart came by Reid’s room and dropped of a bag of toiletries.
 Being able to wash my face and brush my teeth made such a difference for my mental and emotional health while I cared for Reid.”